ppotturi/adp-aso-helm-library/README.md

 ### Environment specific Default values

-Below values are set in flux repositories and all ASO resources will use these values internally.
+The below values are used by the aso templates internally, and their values are set using `platform variables` in `adp-flux-services` repositories.

 for e.g. NameSpace Queues will get created inside `serviceBusNamespaceName` namaspace and postgres database will get created inside `postgresServerName` server.